oslabs-beta/SkaleSafe/ELECTRON.md

 <p>PENDING: Create own mongoDB & configure that in your own .env file???
-have users create their own .env file???
+   - add to another section of the readme? have users create their own .env file???
 <br/>
    Add windows/other OS instructions?